dupsatou/openvpn-otp/README.md

     # disable username/password renegotiation
     reneg-sec 0

+To add it to the server, do the following in VyOS:

+    set interface openvpn vtunNN openvpn-option "--reneg-sec 0"

 At this moment the plugin does not support any configuration.
 You will have to recompile it if you want any changes to the otp parameters.
 There is a special case for 60 second hardware time tokens, see configuration below.
 The secret file should be placed at /config/openvpn/otp-secrets and set file permissions to 0600.
 Default OTP parameters are: